 Places to stay in Portland, Maine: The Black Elephant Hostel

 Portland can be an expensive place to find lodging, especially if you’re planning on staying in the downtown area.
 There are plenty of options, but many of them, even the big name places like the Holiday Inn and The Westin are too costly for me.
-If you’re looking for a hotel, don’t be afraid to book just outside the downtown or a little ways outside the city.
+When planning your weekend trip, don’t be afraid to book just outside the downtown or a little way outside the city.
 By doing so you can save a bunch of money.

 During my time in Portland I stayed at the Black Elephant Hostel.
 Ya’ll know how much I love living that hostel life!
 Not only is it the only hostel in Portland, according to my sources at Visit Portland, it is the only hostel in the entire state of Maine!